kyclark/tiny_python_projects/book.md

 'apple-yay'
 ````

-In my solution, I added a `test_pig` function that uses th  `assert` function to verify that `pig('apple')` return "apple-yay" and so forth.
+In my solution, I added a `test_pig` function that uses the  `assert` function to verify that `pig('apple')` return "apple-yay" and so forth.
 If I run `pytest` on my `piggy.py` program, it will execute any function that starts with `test_`.
 This way I can be sure that my function continues to work if I make changes to the program.

 ## Pigification of words